devshruti/Pharmacy/README.md

 Deployed Link: https://6429ae19a6d9132112ddb61c--pharmacydev.netlify.app/

-A individual project built over a period of 5 days.
+Pharmacy is a user-friendly website.
+This website aims to replicate the features and functionalities of PharmEasy.

 TECH-STACK:
 <ul>